 to go for that special

 lunch or dinner.
-And that at reasonable price for a
+And that at reasonable prices for a

 resort.
-You take the ferry across the channel and walk down to
+You have to book to take the ferry across the channel and walk down to

 Attending an Island Night is part of the island experience.
-Here you
+They are mostly buffet style and here you

 have the opportunity to try some traditional Cook Island dishes – such